 Union via Zhabdrung Ngawang Namgyal

 Arriving in Bhutan from Tibet, Zhabdrung Ngawang Namgyal came in the 17th century.
 Under his leadership, he united Bhutan and vanquished various warring tribes.
 This marked a golden age for Bhutan, with tremendous trends taking place in artwork, structure, schooling, and literature.
 Zhabdrung additionally brought the particular dual system of governance referred to as Chhoesi nyi (twin device).
-The spiritual chief, Je Khenpo, held the very best non-spiritual authority, whilst a mundane ruler, Druk Desi or Deb Raja, became answerable for governing the kingdom.
+The spiritual chief, Je Khenpo, held the very best non-spiritual authority, whilst a mundane ruler, Druk Desi or Deb Raja, was responsible for governing the kingdom.

 Sectarian competition